We just a launched a brand new Youth Baseball Training Program – Click here to learn more

 I first want to tell you that your youth athlete can and should be doing some additional training, beyond this, it is 100% safe for them to do so.

 The problem here is that, although they mean very well, parents and volunteer coaches more often than not just aren’t up to date on what the scientific literature has to say about youth athletics and the real cost/benefit analysis that you’re looking at when putting your kid on a new exercise regime.

 Because it’s normally not real strength and conditioning coaches working with kids at this age, the adults can miss the mark on creating a huge advantage for their kids by choosing the correct training methods to optimize their athletic ability and nervous system capacity.

-Youth Baseball Players Can’t Train Like Adults
+Youth Baseball Players Cannot Train Like Adults

 Meaning, I would have no problem whatsoever programming a teenager or adult to do 7 sets of 3 at 90% of their 1-Rep Max on the deadlift for the first exercise of their workout.

-A kid, on the other hand, should not be exposed to these advanced training methods just yet as they can make tremendous gains in strength, endurance, speed, and power with incredibly basic body weight and/or light weight (DB’s / BB) work.
+A kid on the other hand, should not be exposed to these advanced training methods just yet as they can make tremendous gains in strength, endurance, speed, and power with incredibly basic bodyweight and/or light weight (DB’s / BB) work.

 We back off on the advanced training methods for now because a kid is a kid!

 As you get closer to your genetic potential you will require new motor unit exposure/stimuli to get over a current plateau in your progression.

-An 8-year-old doesn’t have any experience in this strength and conditioning world, so any stimulus is a new stimulus to their muscles and will provide a great enough stress in order to make excellent and logical progress from.
+An 8 year old doesn’t have any experience in this strength and conditioning world, so any stimulus is a new stimulus to their muscles and will provide a great enough stress is order to make excellent and logical progress from.

 For youth athletes, I cannot articulate into words how important it is that you take care of their psychology just as much (or more) as their physiology.

 Meaning, IT HAS TO ACTUALLY BE FUN.

 The moment you force your kid to do banded Zercher squats, a daily mobility routine, and hill sprints until they puke is the exact same moment you take the fun out of baseball.

 Most of the time people only want to know what the Derek Jeter’s or the Alex Rodriguez’s of the world are doing.
 Although that’s cool, applying that training to a kid takes the fun out of the game.

-What’s funny here is that the people posting what the pros are doing don’t understand that what you do in your youth training is actually what is arguably the most important factor in long-term athletic success.
+What’s funny here is that the people posting what the pros are doing don’t understand that what you do in your youth training is actually what is arguably the most important factor in long term athletic success.